LDisbrow/Stock-Simulation/README.md

 # Stock-Simulation
 Built for Google Sheets.
 Set of functions to run a basic simulation of a market (not representative of an actual stock market).

 Directions:
+Copy the .txt files into seperate functions for Google Sheets.
-Run Initialize() once to set up the spreadsheet.
+1. Run Initialize() once to set up the spreadsheet.
-Run the DailyStocks() function after to run the algorithm.
+2. Run the DailyStocks() function after to run the algorithm.
+You can also set a timer on the function to run automatically.

 How it works:
 Values fluctuate on a risk-based system: